-This chocolate praline crunch cake is a sponsored conversation written by me on behalf of Pillsbury™.
+This chocolate pecan praline cake is a sponsored conversation written by me on behalf of Pillsbury™.
 The opinions and text are all mine.

 Luckily, it was my birthday last week, which I share with my twin sister, and my dad’s birthday is tomorrow.
 The day after I got back from Minneapolis, I spent a day in the kitchen baking this lovely cake, and I’m so happy I did.
 This cake is phenomenal.
 It’s similar to a German chocolate cake, without the coconut.
 So it’s perfect for all you coconut haters out there.